j-fu/coronaplot/docs/index.en.md

 ![](infected-growthrate.png)

 This plot shows the evolution of the daily growth rates, averaged over 15 days.
 A constant growth rate corresponds to an exponential growth.
 A constant *growth rate* of 100% per day corresponds to a *growth factor* of 2 per day and a daily doubling of case numbers.
 A constant *growth  rate* of 10% per day corresponds to a *growth factor* of 1.1 per day.
+The right Y-axis shows the [doubling times](https://en.wikipedia.org/wiki/Doubling_time) (time it takes to double the number of infected) corresponding to the different growth rates.

 ### Comment on this plot